 SLA management

-The system should let you set and monitor response and average handle time targets for different ticket types, ensuring service quality commitments are met.
+The top ticketing system should let you set and monitor response and average handle time targets for different ticket types, ensuring service quality commitments are met.

 Use customizable automation rules to set SLA reminders, notifications, and alerts for prompt response and resolution to support issues.